mlahariya/EV-SDG/README.md

 ### Model fitting

-To train the models, a real world data set is required. following columns are necessary in this real world EV sessions data.
+To train the models, a (real world) dataset is required.
+Following columns are necessary in this EV sessions data.

 Column name | Description | Data format
 --- | --- | ---